What is a Research Statement?

 - The problem’s relevance and significance to the field.

-- Your specific goals for the next 3–5 years, including potential impact and outcomes.
+- Your specific goals for the next three to five years, including potential impact and outcomes.

 - If you know what a particular agency funds, you can name the agency and briefly outline a proposal.